backdrop-contrib/videojs/README.md

 1. Install the Video.js module by copying the sources to a modules directory, such as `modules`.
 2. Download the Video.js library from http://videojs.com.
 Extract the module to `libraries/video-js` and make sure that `libraries/video-js/video.js` exists.
    NOTE: you can skip this step and use the Video.js version from the Video.js Content Delivery Network (CDN).
-3. In your Drupal site, enable the module.
+3. In your Backdrop site, enable the module.
 4. If not yet created, create a File field for one of your content types at Structure -> Content types -> [type] -> Manage fields.
 Make sure the allowed extensions contain only HTML5 video extensions, such as mp4,  webm, mov and ogv.
 Use the `Number of values` setting to allow users to upload alternative versions of the same video, for instance MP4 and Ogg.
 To allow users to upload a poster image, also allow png, gif or jpg.
 5. At the Manage display tab, select `Video.js` for your File field.
 6. Create a piece of content with the configured field.